Saint-Brieuc Cathedral

-Saint-Brieuc Cathedral (Basilique-Cathédrale Saint-Étienne de Saint-Brieuc) is a Roman Catholic church located in the town of Saint-Brieuc, Brittany, France, and dedicated to Saint Stephen.
+Saint-Brieuc Cathedral (Basilique-Cathédrale Saint-Étienne de Saint-Brieuc; Bazilikenn-Iliz-veur Sant-Etien, Sant-Brieg) is a Roman Catholic church located in the town of Saint-Brieuc, Brittany, France, and dedicated to Saint Stephen.

 The cathedral is the seat of the Bishop of Saint-Brieuc and Tréguier.
 It was declared a minor basilica on 3 September 1875.
 It is a listed monument historique since 1906.